 Eligibility for Education Loans

-U.S. students are eligible for both U.S. federal and private education loans.
+U.S. students are eligible for both federal and private education loans.

-International students are eligible for U.S. private loans, with a U.S. co-signer, or may be able to receive education loans from your own government.
+International students are eligible for U.S. private loans, with a U.S. co-signer.
+You may be able to receive education loans from your own government.

 Types of Education Loans

-- Stafford Loans: U.S. federal loans offered at a low interest rate with a six month grace period before repayment
+- Stafford Loans: U.S. federal loans offered at fixed interest rates with a six month grace period

-- Graduate Plus Loans: U.S. federal loans for graduate school, based on your credit history
+- Graduate Plus Loans: U.S. federal loans for graduate school, based on your credit worthiness

 - Perkins Loans: Need-based U.S. federal loans

 - Private Loans: Education loans through a private lender, based on your credit history